brandontreb/brandontreb.github.io/_posts/2017-04-07-tips-for-sales-calls.md

 Sales is something that I am constantly working on and refining.
 I hope to continue to share my findings with you as I learn along the way.

-At the end of the day, remember that your ultimate goal with a sales call is to get enough information to provide a solution path.
-Even if the path isn't to use your shop, always provide the client with a solution path.